Euthanasia in Switzerland

-Active euthanasia is illegal in Switzerland, but supplying the means for committing suicide is legal, as long as the action which directly causes death is performed by the one wishing to die.
+Active euthanasia is illegal in Switzerland (administration by a third-party), but supplying the means for dying is legal (assisted suicide), as long as the action which directly causes death is performed by the one wishing to die.
+Assisted suicide in the country has been legal since 1941, and Switzerland was the first country in the world to permit any kind of assisted dying.
 In 2014, a total of 752 assisted suicides were performed (330 men, 422 women), compared to 1,029 non-assisted suicides (754 men, 275 women); most of the assisted suicides concerned elderly people suffering from a terminal disease.
 In what critics have termed suicide tourism, Swiss euthanasia organisations have been widely used by foreigners.
 As of 2008, German citizens were 60 percent of the total number of suicides assisted by the organisation Dignitas.

 Legal situation

 The Swiss Criminal Code of 1937 outlaws "incitement or assistance to suicide from selfish motives" (Art.
 115).
-Any active role in voluntary euthanasia ("manslaughter on request") is also outlawed, even if committed from "respectable motives" such as mercy killings (Art.
+Any active role in voluntary euthanasia ("manslaughter on request") is also outlawed, even if done with "respectable motives" such as mercy killings (Art.
 114).

 However, by omission, assisted suicide from non-selfish motives remains legal.
 For example, lethal drugs may be prescribed as long as the recipient takes an active role in the drug administration, but active euthanasia (such as the act of administering a lethal injection) is not legal.

 All forms of active euthanasia, such as administering lethal injection, remain prohibited in Switzerland.
-Swiss law only allows providing means to commit suicide and the reasons for doing so must not be based on self-interest (such as monetary gain).
+Swiss law only allows providing means to die by suicide and the reasons for doing so must not be based on self-interest (such as monetary gain).

-Based on this legal situation, nonprofit organisations administering life-ending medicine were first established in Switzerland in the 1980s.
+Nonprofit organisations administering life-ending medicine were first established in Switzerland in the 1980s.

 Article 115 of the Swiss Criminal Code reads:

-The Swiss Criminal Code states that "English is not an official language of the Swiss Confederation.
-This translation is provided for information purposes only and has no legal force."

 This regulation of assisted suicide also permits the assistance of voluntary euthanasia for non-resident foreigners, which has led to the phenomenon of "suicide tourism".

 When an assisted suicide is declared, a police inquiry may be started.
 Since no crime has been committed in the absence of a selfish motive, these are mostly open and shut cases.
 Prosecution can occur if doubts are raised about the patient's competence to make an autonomous choice, or about the motivation of anyone involved in assisting the suicide.

 While there is no regulation on permissible reasons for the suicide, the major Swiss nonprofit organisations dedicated to assisted suicide may require that a terminal illness has been diagnosed.